The Dishman Family of Virginia

 Citations

-6. [S33] Assumnption of this researcher:No records of a marriage have been located, no females are inhis household in the 1800, 1810, and 1820 censuses, and he had no known issue.
+6. [S33] Assumption of this researcher:No records of a marriage have been located, no females are inhis household in the 1800, 1810, and 1820 censuses, and he had no known issue.

 7. [S118] Netti Schreiner-Yantis and Florene Speakman Love, 1787 Virginia Census, p.
 370, his age was over 21 and his father James Dishman was charged with the tax.

-8. [S133] James Dishman, Sr. will (1800), Will Book 2, page 271. son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.
+8. [S133] James Dishman will (1790), son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.

 13. [S37] William L. Deyo, King George County 1800 Census, entry 352, assumed to be other male over 45 living in household of brother John Dishman.